 AC is the abbreviation for Alternating Current.
 It reverses direction every half Hertz or Cycle.
 A particle removed in the first half Hertz will be replaced in second half Hertz.
 Therefore AC cannot cause electrolysis.
 In addition, if there were DC in AC then every AC appliance would burn out in a few seconds.
 As DC has no Back EMF (Counter Motive Force).
 So do not blame the shore connection.

 Air carries stray current causing marine electrolysis.
 Therefore creates rust.
 Stopping stray current reduces rust.

 Wikipedia explains the source: See Wikipedia, Earth based current – the Earth provides a current and electrical path therefore causing the stray current to increase.
 We must not connect metal connected DC to the Earth.
 Water and air are conductors.
-So complete the circuit.
+So complete the circuit to the Earth.
 Use SeaBis System to identify and repair the cause.

 Most importantly stray current is dependent on 3 inputs: moisture, metal and an electrical current.
 So elimination of stray current stops corrosion.

 In conclusion the SeaBis System with How To Stop Corrosion permanently stops the CAUSE of stray current that creates marine electrolysis.
 In other words electrolytic corrosion is vastly reduced.

 Current explanation at How page.